Sales to minors

 There are two signs that tobacco retailers must display at the point of sale.
 One is a large sign that says:

-Penalties apply for not displaying this sign where tobacco products or e-cigarettes are sold.
+Penalties apply for not displaying this sign where tobacco products are sold.

 The second sign is a sales to minor sign.
 The sign says: